Alyssa’s Law

 Navigate360 Emergency Management Platform:

-Together, Navigate360 and 911Cellular equip schools with connected tools that reduce confusion, speed up response, and ensure nothing’s left to chance.
-Learn more about the Navigate360 Difference.
+Navigate360 equips schools with connected tools that reduce confusion, speed up response, and ensure nothing is left to chance.
+Learn more about connected emergency response.

 Empowering Schools to Respond in Seconds: How Panic Buttons Can Save Lives